 Contact: Travis Hartwig – [email protected]

-Both candidates are running for the Office of State Treasurer.
-The general election will be held on Tuesday, November 6.
+A primary for the Republican nomination for State Treasurer will be held Tuesday, August 14.
+The general election will be Tuesday, November 6.

-Hartwig, who grew up in East Troy, WI, holds a double major in Finance and Business Economics from Carroll University.
-He was a Mutual Fund Administrator at U.S. Bank Fund Services in downtown Milwaukee and owns a home in Oak Creek, WI.
+Hartwig, who grew up in East Troy, holds a double major in Finance and Business Economics from Carroll University.
+He was a Mutual Fund Administrator at U.S. Bank Fund Services where one of his primary tasks was preparing financial statements for mutual funds.

-Travis Hartwig is running for State Treasurer as a life-long conservative that believes Wisconsin taxpayers need a watchdog.
-He will use his experience to make the office more efficient and find ways to cut government spending because he believes that you do a better job of spending your hard-earned money than the government does.
+Hartwig is running for State Treasurer because he believes that Wisconsin taxpayers need a watchdog.
+He will use his private sector experience to make the office more efficient and find ways to cut government spending.
+Hartwig believes that you do a better job of spending your hard-earned money than the government does.